 We’ve all had a pot overflow or drip grease on the shiny surface of our stovetop.
 It causes an automatic cringe, as you know that the spot will become the source of your cleaning frustration.

 Once you have baked grease onto your stove top, it can be next to impossible to get off and make your stovetop sparkle once again.
 Fortunately, there are some tips and tricks that you can employ to learn how to get cooked on grease off the stove top.

-From natural home remedies to store-bought cleaners, it’s time that you tackled those stubborn stains head-on.
-Let’s take a closer look at just how you can get rid of those black splotches that splatter across your stove top for good.
+From natural home remedies to store-bought cleaners, it’s time that we tackled those stubborn stains head-on.
+Let’s take a look at just how you can get rid of those black splotches that splatter across your stove top for good.

 How to Get Cooked On Grease Off the Stove Top